Concepts & Manual Creation

 Best for: Most research teams, easy sharing and collaboration

-Pros: Familiar interface, collaborative editing, export flexibility
+Pros: Familiar interface, collaborative editing, easy to share

 Template: